Mefloquine (By mouth)

 How to Use This Medicine

-- If you are using this medicine to prevent malaria, you may need to start using it at least 1 week before you travel outside the U.S. You may also need to keep using this medicine for 4 weeks after you get home.
+- Malaria prevention while traveling: You may need to start using this medicine at least 1 week before you start your trip.
+You may also need to keep using this medicine for 4 weeks after you get home.
 Ask your doctor about your schedule.
-It is best to always use your medicine on the same day of the week.
+Take this medicine on the same day of the week each time.

 If a dose is missed: